paramjyot2004/society-maintenance-platform/README.md

         +
 Role-Based Access
         +
+Complaint Management
+        +
 Cloud Deployment
         +
 Product/UI Design
 ```

-Rather than being only a visual frontend project, Oakwood Heights is designed as a **functional full-stack product with realistic business workflows**.
+Rather than being only a visual frontend project, Oakwood Heights is designed as a functional full-stack product with realistic business workflows and persistent database-backed operations.

 ---